OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 Step 3.
 Enjoy the Out-of-the-Box Features
 --------------------------------------------------------------------------------

-After opening the Sunstone interface (``http://<appliance_ip>`` with oneadmin credentials) you are now ready to enjoy the out-of-the-box features of OpenNebula!
+After opening the Sunstone interface (``http://<appliance_ip>`` with oneadmin credentials), you are now ready to enjoy the out-of-the-box features of OpenNebula!

 .. image:: /images/sunstone-main.png
     :align: center